 We oppose, and have adopted a zero-tolerance approach to, slavery and human trafficking in all its forms.
 We are committed to acting ethically and with integrity within our business and in all our business relationships and we will take appropriate measures to minimise the risk of slavery or human trafficking taking place in our business or in the businesses of those who provide services to us.
 In this Statement we describe what those measures are.

 Our supply chains

-We aim to engage only suppliers who are committed to the same strict principles and high ethical standards that Alderwood Capital adheres to itself.
-Suppliers are reviewed on an ongoing basis in line with our Outsourcing Policy which includes a requirement to analyse the supplier’s or service provider’s approach to combatting slavery and human trafficking.
+We aim to engage only suppliers who are committed to the same strict principles and high ethical standards that Alderwood Capital We are committed to acquiring goods and services without harm to others.
+Accordingly, we aim to engage only suppliers and service providers who are committed to the same strict principles and high ethical standards that Alderwood Capital adheres to itself, including a commitment to ensuring that steps are taken by them which support the eradication of slavery and human trafficking.
 For example, we require that the staff of our suppliers are remunerated fairly and above the London Living Wage, and we never appoint suppliers purely on low cost considerations.

 We also have several policies and procedures in place to prevent criminal activity generally, in particular fraud and financial crime, in connection with our business, including:

 In addition to those policies, we conduct a financial crime risk assessment on an annual basis which reviews our approach and practice in each of the areas noted above.
 We are also subject to quarterly compliance monitoring by an independent expert consultant firm.

 Alderwood Capital’s recruitment processes are thorough and transparent.
 We carry out highly specialised activities and all senior members of our staff team are subject to a detailed fitness and propriety assessment followed by certification to, and registration with, the FCA.
 As such, the staff recruited are considered low risk.